lurenjia534/onedrivelist/README.md

     npm run dev
     ```

+2. After the server starts:
-2. Open `http://localhost:3000` in your browser.
+    - For local development: Open `http://localhost:3000` in your browser
+    - For Vercel deployment: Visit `https://<your-vercel-domain>`

     You will see a setup page with a "Login with Microsoft" button.
 3. Click the button and complete the login.
 After authentication you will be redirected to `/token`, where your refresh token is displayed on screen.
 4. Copy this token and paste it into your `.env.local` file as the value of `ONEDRIVE_REFRESH_TOKEN`.
 5. Restart the development server.
 The app will now start in normal mode and display your OneDrive files.